MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ---
 title: Preparing for AMS retirement - VI migration and updating guide
-description: Azure AI Video Indexer (VI) used Azure Media Services (AMS) for encoding, packaging, and streaming of media assets.
+description: "Azure AI Video Indexer (VI) used Azure Media Services (AMS) for encoding, packaging, and streaming of media assets.
 AMS announced that it's retiring on June 30, 2024.
 Therefore, VI is removing the dependency on AMS.
-To continue using VI, between February 15 and June 30 2024, you must take steps to transition away from their current VI account AMS dependency.
-Follow this guide. ms.topic: conceptual ms.service: azure-video-indexer ms.date: 04/16/2024
+To continue using VI, between February 15 and June 30 2024, you must take the following steps to transition steps." ms.topic: conceptual ms.service: azure-video-indexer ms.date: 04/16/2024